msalemor/smart-cli-class/README.md

   - All subcommand should take a required prompt argument
   - Create a the `./main.go` file and call the rootcmd

 - Criteria:
-  - The application compiles: `go build .`
   - You should be able to build go code and execute `go run . --help`
+  - The application compiles and runs: `go run . -- help`

 - [Code](/1-rootcmd)